courselabs/kubernetes/labs/deployments/README.md

 kubectl get po -l app=whoami
 ```

-> Try the app again and you'll see we're back to the full output
+> Try the app again and you'll see we're back to the full output.

 ## Lab